-Qualifying widow or widower.
+Qualifying surviving spouse.
 A filing status entitling the taxpayer with dependents to use joint tax rates for up to two tax years after the death of a spouse.

 Real estate professionals.
 Taxpayers who are exempt from the passive activity loss limitations because of their level of involvement with real estate activities.